DianaKurt/DianaKurt/README.md

-# Привет! Я Диана 👋
+# Hi, I'm Diana 👋

-Я начинающий frontend-разработчик, сейчас изучаю JavaScript, React и Vue.js. Хочу попасть на стажировку, чтобы применять знания на практике, учиться у команды и развиваться в реальных проектах.
+I'm a junior frontend developer currently learning JavaScript, React, and Vue.js.
+I'm looking for an internship where I can apply my skills in real projects, learn from a team, and grow as a developer.

 ---

-## Моя цель
+## My Goal

-Попасть на стажировку / junior-позицию с фокусом на **React**,**Vue.js**, **JavaScript**, **HTML**, **CSS**.
+To join an internship or junior position focused on React, Vue.js, JavaScript, HTML, and CSS.

 ---

-## Навыки
+## Skills

-- HTML / CSS / Адаптивная вёрстка
+HTML / CSS / Responsive layout
-- JavaScript (основы, DOM, функции, объекты, массивы, fetch)
+JavaScript (basics, DOM, functions, objects, arrays, fetch) Vue.js (currently learning)
-- Vue.js (на стадии изучения)
-- Git / GitHub (работа с ветками, pull request)
+Git / GitHub (working with branches, pull requests)

 ---